Vietnam.vn - Nền tảng quảng bá Việt Nam

 High meat consumption leads to more lipids (fats) from animal sources than from plant sources (the proportion of animal lipids is 51.4%).

-Unhealthy eating habits and nutritional imbalances (lots of meat, animal fat, few vegetables and fruits) of Vietnamese people have increased chronic diseases related to nutrition such as: overweight, obesity, high blood pressure, diabetes, gout, dyslipidemia, etc.
+Unhealthy eating habits and nutritional imbalances (lots of meat, animal fat, few green vegetables and fruits) of Vietnamese people have increased chronic diseases related to nutrition such as: overweight, obesity, high blood pressure, diabetes, gout, dyslipidemia, etc.

 In school-age children alone, the rate of overweight and obesity increased from 8.5% (in 2010) to 19% in 2020.
-In urban areas, this rate was 26.8%; in rural areas it was 18.3% and in mountainous areas it was 6.9%.
+In urban areas, this rate is 26.8%; in rural areas it is 18.3% and in mountainous areas it is 6.9%.

 Message of Nutrition and Development Week